DataDog/documentation/content/ja/product_analytics/guide/rum_and_product_analytics.md

 ---
-title: Understanding RUM and Product Analytics
-kind: ガイド
 description: Guide for existing RUM users looking to understand the relationship between RUM and Product Analytics.
 further_reading:
 - link: /real_user_monitoring/
   tag: ドキュメント
   text: Learn about RUM
+title: Understanding RUM and Product Analytics
 ---

 ## What is Product Analytics?